-The idea behind dewy skin is that it looks young, fresh, and not made up.
-But like most makeup looks that people think look “natural,” it actually takes time, the correct products, and a few other factors you may not have access to to get it “perfect”.
+The idea behind dewy skin is that it looks young, fresh and not made up.
+But like most makeup looks that people think look “natural,” it actually takes time, the correct products and a few other factors you may not have access to to get it right.

 The best way to get the dewy look is to have a good base to start with.
 And by that, I mean good skin.
-Dry, uneven, dehydrated skin is not going to work here.
-If you regularly cleanse, exfoliate (this is huge), and moisturize, then you have a better chance of achieving the look.
+Dry, uneven or dehydrated skin is not going to work here.
+If you regularly cleanse, exfoliate (this is huge) and moisturize, then you have a better chance of achieving the look.
 This is a good habit to have whether you want the dewy look or not, so get to it!

 Before we go on, I want to preface this by saying that if you have oily skin, this is probably not the look for you.
 Adding shine to an oily skin is going to make you look, well, greasy.
 If you have oily skin and you’re using–but not over-using–oil absorbing and mattifying products, you probably still have some of your skin’s natural oils coming through anyway, so you may look dewy without trying.
 If that sounds like you, you can stop reading right here (unless my writing has you entranced).

 If your skin is dry, normal, or normal to dry, and you have a consistent cleanse-exfoliate-moisturize routine, read on.
-If you have dry skin, you can start with a pretty thick moisturizer (like Benefit Total Moisture Facial Cream).
+If you have dry skin, you can start with a moisturizer for normal to dry skin (like Benefit Total Moisture Facial Cream or Embryolisse Lait-Creme Concentre).
 Normal or normal to dry skin, just use whatever moisturizer works for you (Ole Henriksen makes great moisturizers for a variety of skin types and concerns).
 You could also start with a serum like Tarte’s Smooth Operator Amazonian Clay Illuminating Serum.
 This stuff gives some serious luminosity.
 I would avoid oil-free moisturizers for this look.

 The next step would be a luminizing lotion or primer.
 Illamsqua makes a fabulous primer for dewy looks, called the Satin Primer.
 The Tarina Tarantino Pearl Glow Primer in Pearl is a good one too.
-You can get both at Sephora.
+Wonderglow by Charlotte Tilbury is another great choice.

 Next, you’ll want to use a sheer foundation.
 I recommend MAC Face & Body Foundation.
 It leaves the skin with a very dewy finish, and feels lightweight.

 Apply a liquid or cream highlighter to the cheekbones and browbones (and above the Cupid’s Bow, if you’re feeling daring).
-I like NARS the Multiple in Copacabana for light to medium skin, and MAC Cream Colour Base in Improper Copper for medium to dark skin.
-Use translucent powder only under the eyes and around the nose.
+I like Benefit Watts Up for light to medium skin and MAC Cream Colour Base in Improper Copper for medium to dark skin.
+Use translucent powder only under the eyes and on the nose.
 You don’t want to over powder, because you’ll mattify the skin, which is the opposite of the dewy look.

-Use a cream blush for cheek color, as they tend to have more of a “dewy” finish than powder blushes.
-I like the Make Up For Ever HD Microfinish Blushes.
+Use a cream blush for cheek color, as they tend to have more of a dewy finish than powder blushes.
+I like the Make Up For Ever HD Blushes for this.

 And you’re done!
 Feeling dewy?
 No?
 Well, let me tell you truth about dewy looks…